yandex-cloud/docs/en/datasphere-old/concepts/project.md

 Projects store the state of the interpreter, variables, installed packages, and much more.
 When you reopen your project, the notebook loads in the state you last saved it in.

 You can upload small amounts of data (up to 100 MB) to your {{ ml-platform-name }} project over the interface.
 If you want to [upload](../operations/index.md#data-source) larger amounts of data, use your network storages or databases.
-For larger data volumes, it's also convenient to use [datasets](dataset.md) that are available in [early access mode](../early-access/index.md).
+For larger data volumes, it's also convenient to use [datasets](dataset.md).

 {{ ml-platform-name }} provides {{ ml-project-size }} of free storage for each project.
 If, when a cell is running, the amount of data exceeds the allocated storage, the cell is stopped.
 You can [expand](../operations/projects/storage-resize.md) your primary storage.
 Additional space will have to be paid for separately.
 For more information about the main storage expansion costs, see [{#T}](../pricing.md).